-Results 1–10 of 86 for "Curriculum"X related to "Extinction and the Erasure of Memories" Refine Your Search Refine Your Search TopicEducation (67)HIV & AIDS (7)Personality (7)Children (5)Learning & memory (5) 10 more... [+] Testing issues (5)Schizophrenia (2)Sleep (2)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Race (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 26 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 86 Previous 1 2 3 ...
+Results 1–10 of 86 for "Curriculum"X related to "Extinction and the Erasure of Memories" Refine Your Search Refine Your Search TopicEducation (73)Personality (10)Children (5)Learning & memory (5)Testing issues (4) 9 more... [+] HIV & AIDS (3)Race (3)Sleep (2)Anxiety (1)Depression (1)Schizophrenia (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)McEntarffer, Rob (2)Nogare, Mario A. (2)O'Leary, Ann (2) 30 more... [+] Bernstein, Douglas A. (1)Brabeck, Mary (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Freeman, James (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 86 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 5.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 6.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 7.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
-Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum 8.Activity 3.1: Symptoms of Dissociative DisordersSymptoms, such as hypervigilance, difficulty concentrating, exaggerated startle response, and confusion, were reported by over half the respondents one week after the 1989 San Francisco quake.
-Curriculum 9.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 10.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum Previous 1 2 3 ...
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 5.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 6.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 7.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 8.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 9.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
+Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum 10.Personality: Day ThreeA lesson covering the psychoanalytic model of personality, defense mechanisms and psychosexual stages of development.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 86 for "Curriculum"X related to "Extinction and the Erasure of Memories"